 What is a Foundation Diploma?

-Today I’m going to show you work by some of the students who completed a Foundation Diploma in Art and Design at Loughborough University this year.
+I’m going to show you some work by a few of the students who completed a Foundation Diploma in Art and Design at Loughborough University this year.
 The Foundation Diploma in Art and Design is a one-year course preparing students for entry to degree-level art and design courses.
 During the Foundation Diploma students develop the conceptual and practical skills required for a degree.
+They also specialise in one type of art or design for their final project.
 Most Foundation Diploma courses have three stages.
-This example is from Loughborough University;
+This example is from Loughborough University:

 - Stage 3: develop and complete a final project, the work from which will be displayed in the exhibition.

 Other universities and colleges will have a similar structure for their Foundation Diploma courses.
-The work I’m showing you today is all by students specialising in textiles developed during their final project.
+The work I’m showing you was developed by students, specialising in Textiles, Visual Communication or 3D Design, during their final project.

 Eva Temple Blundell